gridcoin-community/Gridcoin-Research/doc/developer-notes.md

 - For `strprintf`, `LogPrint`, `LogPrintf` formatting characters don't need size specifiers.

-  - *Rationale*: Bitcoin Core uses tinyformat, which is type safe.
+  - *Rationale*: Gridcoin Core uses tinyformat, which is type safe.
 Leave them out to avoid confusion.

 - Use `.c_str()` sparingly.
 Its only valid use is to pass C++ strings to C functions that take NULL-terminated strings.